Skip to content

 models

-An array of remote model definitions.
-Each entry is an OpenAIModelConfig object that names an OpenAI-compatible endpoint.
+An object of remote model definitions, keyed by name.
+Each entry's key is the identifier you use with --model and the /model picker; the value is an OpenAIModelConfig object that names an OpenAI-compatible endpoint.
 Local MLX models do not appear here - they are discovered from the Hugging Face cache automatically.
 See Remote models for the full field reference and provider-specific examples.

 selectedModel